turbine-kreuzberg/spryker-idea-plugin/README.md

 - Goto-handling for Zed stub calls and their gateway controller actions (URLs are clickable)
 - Resolve usages of gateway controller actions in Zed stub calls
 - Navigate from OMS XML files to included sub-processes and the definitions of commands/conditions
+- Navigate from Twig files to included, embedded and extended files and widgets

 ## About
 This plugin was created during the _Turbine Kreuzberg Breakout Week_ as a learning project by a bunch of PHP developers.
 It is far from perfect.
 You are welcome to contribute!
 Feel free to create a pull request, or leave an issue if something does not work.